osgeo-oceania/foss4g-2025/src/documents/community-day.md

 Whether you're new to OpenStreetMap, just dabbled in it or a very active contributor, please join us for an OpenStreetMap workshop where you can:

-* Learn how to contributor to OpenStreetMap
+* Learn how to contribute to OpenStreetMap
 * Learn how to consume OpenStreetMap data
-* Work on documentation,
+* Work on documentation
-* Or join an organised mapping activity
+* Or join an organised mapping activity.

 **What to bring:**